OBF/obf-docs/Travel_fellowships.md

 These fellowships are available to support both in-person and remote (virtual) participation at events such as conferences, workshops, training courses or collaborative development sprints.

+﻿This document is the official rules and procedures.
+We introduce the [Events Awards](https://www.open-bio.org/event-awards/) on our website, which also has [blog posts from past awardees](https://www.open-bio.org/category/travel-fellowship/) (a requirement, see below).
+﻿﻿
 ## Application deadlines

 There are three rounds of applications with the following **application deadlines**: